IndominusByte/fastapi-jwt-auth/docs/usage/basic.md

 INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
 ```

-To access a jwt_required protected url, all we have to do is send in the JWT with the request.
+To access a **jwt_required** protected url, all we have to do is send in the JWT with the request.
 By default, this is done with an authorization header that looks like:

 ```
 Authorization: Bearer <access_token>
 ```

-We can see this in action using <b>curl</b>:
+We can see this in action using **curl**:

 ```bash
 $ curl http://localhost:8000/user